 Residence staff will contact you regularly with important information on things happening in and around the residence.
-This includes maintenance notices, security updates, important dates and upcoming events.
+This include maintenance notices, security updates, important dates and upcoming events.
 The email address you provide upon move-in is the address we will use to contact you.
-Email the North residence to update your address at: resmail@humber.ca.
-Email the Lakeshore residence to update your address at: lakeresmail@humber.ca.
+Email the North residence to update your address at: resmail@humber.ca or the Lakeshore residence at: lakeresmail@humber.ca.